Bando85/dpd-demo/README.md

 The website is mobile-friendly.

+## About

+The application is written with Java 17, Spring Boot 3.

 ## Configuration

 These steps require to have Docker installed on your system.
 You can download Docker from here: https://www.docker.com/products/docker-desktop/